HaroldMills/lrgv/README.md

    directory.
 The Vesper Recorder will write audio files to this directory.

+7. Edit the file
+   `C:\Temp\calls\Apps\Vesper Recorder\Vesper Recorder Settings.yaml`.
+   Change the station name `Ludlow` to the full name of your station (e.g. `Port Isabel`) in the two places in the file where it occurs.
+   Note that there's no need to quote the station name in the file.

-7. Create a Conda environment called `vesper-latest` by issuing the following commands at an Anaconda Prompt:
+8. Create a Conda environment called `vesper-latest` by issuing the following commands at an Anaconda Prompt:

        conda create -n vesper-latest python=3.11